-Provide 2018-2019 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2021-2022 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2018-2019 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2018-2019 academic year costs of attendance will be available:
+Check here if your institution's 2021-2022 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2021-2022 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2018-2019 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
-A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
-Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
-Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
-Do not include optional fees (e.g., parking Jaboratory use)
+G1 Undergraduate full-time tuition, required fees, room and board

+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2021-2022 academic year.
+(30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

+- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).

-G1 First-Year Undergraduates
+First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS -
+PRIVATE INSTITUTIONS

-Tuition: \$52,348 \$52,348
+Tuition: \$58,708 \$58,708

-G1 PUBLIC INSTITUTIONS
+PUBLIC INSTITUTIONS

-Tuition:

-In-district
+Tuition: In-district

-G1 PUBLIC INSTITUTIONS

-In-state (out-of-district):
+Tuition: In-state (out-of-district):

-G1 PUBLIC INSTITUTIONS

-Out-of-state:

-G1 NONRESIDENT ALIENS

-Tuition: \$52,348 \$52,348
+Tuition: Out-of-state:

-G1 REQUIRED FEES: \$974 \$974

-G1 ROOM AND BOARD:

-(on-campus) \$16,032 \$16,032

-G1 ROOM ONLY:

-(on-campus) \$9,282 \$9,282
+Tuition: Non-resident alien \$58,708 \$58,708

+FOR ALL INSTITUTIONS
-G1 BOARD ONLY: This reflects the maximum

-(on-campus meal plan) meal plan with an unlimited

-\$6,750 \$6,750 number of meals.
+Required Fees \$1,062 \$1,062 This reflects the maximum meal plan with an unlimited number of meals. \$7870 includes state

+Room and Board (on-campus): sales tax.
+The

+Room Only (on-campus): \$10,144 \$10,144 amount before sales

+Board Only (on-campus meal \$7,870 \$7,870 tax is \$7407.
-G1 Comprehensive tuition and room and d board fee (if your

-college cannot provide separate tuiti
+Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):

-board fees):

-G1 Other:
+Other:

-G2 Minimum Maximum

-G2 Number of credits per term a studen t can take for the 12
+Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition.
+12 Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? х G4 Do tuition and fees vary by undergraduate instructional program? х If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1? ·

-stated full-time tuition 12

-G3 Yes No

-G3 Do tuition and fees vary by year of s tudy (e.g., sophomore, Х

-junior, senior)? Х

--

-G4 Yes No

-G4 Do tuition and fees vary by undergra duate instructional х

-program? ^

-G4 0/

-%

-G4 If yes, what percentage of full-time u indergraduates pav

-more than the tuition and fees report

-l